okx/Deploy/mainnet/fix-rpc-node.md

 PGPASSWORD=state_password psql -h 127.0.0.1 -p 5432 -d state_db -U state_user

 SELECT max(batch_num) FROM state.verified_batch;
-# Use the batch_num above  to perform the resync from a specific batch (e.g. 330000):
 ```

 ## 3 Look for the target block and batch to delete